db0/fedi-safety/README.md

 ## Object Storage

-Use this option when you have configured pict-rs to store its image in an AWS S3-compatible object storage
+Use this option when you have configured your fediverse images or pict-rs to store its image in an AWS S3-compatible object storage

 * Add your Object Storage credentials and connection info to `.env`
 * Start the script `fedi_safety_object_storage.py`

 ## Remote Storage

-Use this option when your pict-rs is running on a remote linux server where you have ssh access
+Use this option when your fediverse images or pict-rs is running on a remote linux server where you have ssh access

 * Add your pict-rs server ssh credentials and pict-rs paths to `.env`
 * Start the script `fedi_safety_remote_storage.py`

-Deleting local storage pict-rs requires an account with read/write access to the pict-rs files.
+Deleting local storage requires an account with read/write access to the files.
 You should also have set up public key authentication for that account.

 ## Local Storage

-Use this option when your pict-rs is on the same system you're running this script
+Use this option when your fediverse images or pict-rs is on the same system you're running this script

 * Add your pict-rs file location to `.env`
 * Start the script `fedi_safety_local_storage.py`